 Luckily, our Airbnb had awesome wifi (I’m talking 80mbps upload/download) and we had zero problems during our time there.
 Our friends didn’t get so lucky with their housing so they opted for a monthly pass at the coworking spaces.

-To back up your internet, I always recommend people to pick up a Mexican SIM card for data.
+To back up your internet, I always recommend getting a Mexican SIM card for data.
 That way, if your internet cuts out you can use your phone as a hot spot and at least have a connection to keep working (although you won’t be able to do heavy video/photo editing or loading).

 We always use Movistar while in Mexico.
 You can get a SIM for $200 pesos at Wal-Mart and then recharge online for $200 pesos to get 3GB of data and unlimited social.
 Note, however, that our connection with it in San Cris wasn’t as good as we’ve had in other places in Mexico.